Respite Offers a Break for Caregivers and Those They Support

 • companionship, activities, or supervision

-Community Living Connections (CLC) provides an online assessment to help caregivers figure out what type of help they may want or need.
+Community Living Connections (CLC) provides an online tool to help caregivers figure out what type of help they may want or need.
 Washington State’s CLC is part of a national collaborative that includes the U.S. Department of Health and Human Services, the Veterans Administration, and the Centers for Medicare & Medicaid Services.

 “I would like to take a break, but I am concerned that___________” and “If I had some time to myself, I would _____________.”